L.M.Reid is an Irish writer who makes prize-winning Halloween decorations. Learn how to make them from scratch at home.

 I make all my own outdoor creepy Halloween decorations every year.
 This is how I made a wreath covered in snakes.
 It really looks very scary.
-It is going to be attached to the door so the kids will have to get up close to knock for their trick or treat.
-There are step-by-step instructions with lots of photos so that you can make one yourself for the holidays.
+It is going to be attached to the door so the kids will have to get up close to knock for their trick-or-treat.
+Here is a step-by-step guide with lots of photos so that you can make one yourself for the holidays.

 - Place the smaller wreath inside the larger one and tie securely together with some string or ribbons.

 - Arrange the snakes around the wreath until you have a display that you like.